BLavery/STM32F030F4P6-Arduino/README.md

 ## Programming?

 The USB micro connector is for 5V power only, not USB data.
+(The chip does not support USB!)

 The only practical programming method is STLink.
 **Get one** ($3).
 Check elsewhere if you need any config/setup help.